Here are some of fall's most promising pumpkin eats (and drinks):

 This locally iconic brew has been streaming through taps for a few weeks now.
 First crafted more than a decade ago, the seasonal porter, smooth and dark, has a classic blend of pumpkin pie spices: nutmeg, allspice, clove, and ginger.
 Unlike many fall pretenders, this brew is actually made with pumpkin.
 That's right.
 Plenty of beers calling themselves "pumpkin" are, like many of the lattes, bereft of pumpkin.
 They merely contain "pie spices."
 Not this porter.
 A dark glass of Four Peaks's best-known seasonal brew is a harbinger of fall.

-Pumpkin Spice Margarita from SOL Mexican Cocina
+SOL Mexican Cocina

 Beverage director Colin Pflugradt dreamed up this crazy creation.
 At first blush, a pumpkin marg does not seem appetizing.
 We must open our minds.
 This isn't a pumpkin drink that uses lime juice to target the fresh flavors of a traditional marg.
 Rather, this one's fall-spirited all the way.
 Pflugradt begins with pumpkin pureé.
 He adds pie spices and then spikes the blend with Don Julio.
 Pflugradt then strains everything over ice.
 The glass is dusted with cinnamon.

-Pumpkin Empanadas from La Purisima Bakery
+La Purisima Bakery

 Over at the Glendale location of La Purisima Bakery, the Arellano family has been making the same pumpkin empanadas for 33 years.
 The interior of each medium-sized empanada contains pumpkin purée, breadcrumbs, and sugar.
 Dough is rolled into balls, and filling is added just before baking.
 The dough itself contains cinnamon, providing a flavor bridge to the filling.
 Each empanada is only 80 cents.
 They're available at both locations of La Purisima (Glendale and Indian School).